Harry Letson: World War II and later military service

+Legacy

-He died in Ottawa at the age of 95.
+Letson died in Ottawa at the age of 95.

 Letson and his wife Sally helped establish the annual Sally Letson Symposium for the field of ophthalmology, first held in 1967.
 Letson Hall at the CNIB in Ottawa was also named in honour of Harry Letson.

+Letson endowed an award to the University of British Columbia department of mechanical engineering.
+The Letson Prize is awarded annually in equal amounts to the head of the graduating class in each option of the undergraduate mechanical engineering program.